Child Representation

 Child Custody Lawyers Serving McHenry, Kane, and the Surrounding Counties

-At Steven J. Brody & Associates, Ltd., we have over 20 years resolving child custody matters in a divorce or as a separate legal action.
-To retain a lawyer who is committed to you, your wishes for your children, and who is dedicated to protecting the health and safety of your children, contact us at (815) 374-7783 for a free case evaluation.
+At Brody Brandner, Ltd., our family law lawyers have 25 years resolving child custody matters in a divorce or as a separate legal action.
+To retain a child custody lawyer who is committed to you, your wishes for your children, and who is dedicated to protecting the health and safety of your children, contact us at (815) 374-7783 for a free case evaluation.

 Why Work With Us?